Nana-2237/cat-database/README.md

-ChatGPT said:
-Absolutely!
-Here's a professional, beginner-friendly, and structured README.md tailored specifically for your cat-database repository:

 🐱 Cat Database
 A simple Python-based Flask API connected to a MySQL database, containerized with Docker, and secured using GitHub Actions with CodeQL security analysis.